clojure-emacs/cider/doc/caveats.md

 * `cider-nrepl` uses a lot of Java code internally itself.

 Those issues are not insurmountable, but are beyond the scope of our current roadmap.
-If someone would like to tackle them, we'd be happy to provide assitance.
+If someone would like to tackle them, we'd be happy to provide assistance.

 ## Injecting dependencies and Leiningen pedantic: abort mode